seamusrobertmurphy/rspb-redd-feasability/README.md

 ## Summary

-This initial review of the REDD+ feasibility study aims to provide a preliminary comparison of forest area estimates and methodologies.
+This initial review of the RSPB REDD+ project provides comparison of methodologies for deriving forest area estimates and activity data.
 Please consider, this review is an early effort and remains open for correction or improvement, with the understanding that previous methods may yet provide the more accurate representation.
-In the following, preliminary results are highlighted from the feasibility study, and from our independent analysis herein.
-The focus is on forest cover estimates, deforestation rates, REDD+ scenarios, and emission reductions to highlight any methodological discrepancies and to provide recommendations.
+In the following introduction section, headline results were presented from the preliminary feasibility study, and from our independent analysis herein.
+The focus of this report is first on estimating baseline deforestation areas, and second on allocating annual deforestation at the pixel level based on risk scoring informed by VT0007 and VMD0055 guides.

-**Forest Cover and Deforestation Estimates** (2014--2024):
+**Forest Area Estimates** (2014--2024):

 -   Gola National Park: